prince-noah-johnson/Google-Homepage/README.md

 # Google-Homepage

 I recreated the webpage of Google home using HTML, and CSS.
-This was created in order for the learning purposes.
+This was created in order for the learning purpose.